WTA Poland Open

 Draw

-The draws for the 2023 tournament in Warsaw will be available to view on the Official WTA Tour website a few days before the start of the tournament.
+The draws for the 2023 tournament in Warsaw are available to view on the Official WTA Tour website (see links below).

 Prize Money and Points